KevinMarquette/kevinmarquette.github.io/_posts/2019-01-01-Powershell-2018-year-in-review.md

 ### SQLShack Top 5 PowerShell bloggers of 2018

-SQLShack posted their [Top 50 PowerShell Bloggers](https://www.sqlshack.com/top-50-powershell-bloggers-of-2018/) at the end of August.
+[SQLShack](https://www.sqlshack.com/) posted their [Top 50 PowerShell Bloggers](https://www.sqlshack.com/top-50-powershell-bloggers-of-2018/) at the end of August.
 I was shocked to see my name sitting 2nd place on that list.
 After my experience at the PowerShell Summit and receiving my Microsoft MVP, maybe I should not have been so surprised, but I see a lot of great names on that list that have been creating good content for a long time now.
 It could be that 2018 was just my year or maybe it's a classic case of [Impostor Syndrome](https://winsysblog.com/2018/12/i-have-impostor-syndrome.html).

 ### Blogging by the numbers

 My website is one of my most visible contributions to the community.
-While it is awesome to see my blog listed high in those top 50 lists, its the numbers that really tell the story.
+While it is awesome to see my site listed high in those top 50 lists, its the numbers that really tell the story.
 Here is a quick peek at the last 12 months of activity from Google Analytics.

 ![2018 blog stats](/img/2018blogstats.png)

 Thats 482,000 users and 964,00 page views in the last 12 months.
 I had no idea those numbers were climbing so high.
-This is over 250% increase over the year before.
+This is a 250% increase over the year before.

 ## User groups

 A big part of giving back to the community is interacting with the PowerShell user groups.
-I started the SoCal PowerShell User Group in 2017 and we had a lot of good sessions this year.
+I started the [SoCal PowerShell User Group](https://socalpowershell.org/) in 2017 and we had a lot of good sessions this year.
 I teamed up with [David Christian](https://overpoweredshell.com/about/) and did several sessions covering all aspects of DSC.
-My favorite aspect of the group this year is that we are seeing more and more people becoming regular attendees.
+My favorite aspect of the group this year is that we are seeing more and more regular attendees.

 ### User group presentations